Sonifi Solutions: History

+Facing competition from other companies and the rise of streaming services, the number of hotel rooms LodgeNet served globally dropped from 2 million in 2009 to 1.5 million in 2011.

 On December 31, 2012, LodgeNet announced its intention to file for a prepackaged Chapter 11 bankruptcy as part of a recapitalization that would give control of the company to Colony Capital, a global investment firm with $38 billion in assets under management and a broad range of hospitality and media industry investments.
 The commencement of these proceedings was announced on January 28, 2013.
 During this period the company also announced that Colony had signed a memorandum of understanding with DirecTV under which LodgeNet and DIRECTV would operate as strategic partners within the hospitality and healthcare markets.
 The agreement extended the parties' current free-to-guest programming agreement to include DIRECTV branding, programming and content, advertising and other operational support.

 On March 28, 2013, Colony announced that it had completed the acquisition, concurrent with an approximately $70 million recapitalization of the company and a new $358 million long term credit facility.
 The investor syndicate led by Colony was issued new common stock representing 100% ownership of the company.
 This completed the company's emergence from Chapter 11.
 In the same announcement, hospitality industry veteran Mike Ribero was named the company's new CEO.
 Tom Storey is the president of hospitality, Ed Kaufman is general counsel, and John Chang is the chief financial officer, completing the current executive management team.

 The company officially became SONIFI Solutions on June 25, 2013, with an announcement at the HITEC trade show.
 In January 2020, its corporate entity became SONIFI Incorporated.

 Games

-Games are offered for three Nintendo platforms, the Super Nintendo Entertainment System, the Nintendo 64, and the GameCube, with support for the Nintendo Entertainment System planned.
+Games were offered for three Nintendo platforms, the Super Nintendo Entertainment System, the Nintendo 64, and the GameCube, with support for the Nintendo Entertainment System planned but never released.

-Super Nintendo Entertainment System

-There were 49 Super Nintendo Entertainment System titles available to play on LodgeNet hotel televisions and on airlines equipped with Nintendo Gateway System, which LodgeNet used for their hotel service.
-Some titles were not playable on airlines.